galleon/gym-jsbsim/README.md

 Terminal conditions are the following:
  * If the aircraft is up or under 300 feets from its target altitude, the scenario is over.
- * If the target heading is not reach with an accuracy of 10° during the 150 secondes, the scenario is over.
+ * If the target heading is not reach with an accuracy of 10° during the 150 seconds, the scenario is over.
- * The full scenario will not exeed 1500 secondes.
+ * The full scenario will not exeed 1500 seconds.

 The input state set is a vector of 7 parameters: